7 Day Sandstone Wilderness Itinerary: THe Ultimate Road Trip!

 There are lovely gardens to walk around here as well and the drive in is beautiful.

-Great Keppel Island – one night
+Day 7: Great Keppel Island

-Since you are finishing your Sandstone Wilderness itinerary on Great Keppel Island, if time allows, you can actually stay longer.
-Great Keppel Island, just a short 30-minute ferry ride from Yeppoon.
+Great Keppel Island is just a short 30-minute ferry ride from Yeppoon.
 The ferry departs in the morning so check the time for the day of your departure.

 It’s at the Southern end of the Great Barrier Reef and where you’ll find pristine and healthy coral teeming with brightly coloured fish and marine life like starfish and turtles